MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 ### Exclude groups

 Cloud update is designed to give you full update coverage across the devices on Current Channel and Monthly Enterprise Channel.
-However, there could be situations where you need to exclude one or more devices.
-For example, you might need to move a device to an update channel that isn't currently available with cloud update.
+However, there could be situations where you need to exclude specific devices or users.
+For example, you might need to move a device to an update channel that isn't currently available with cloud update, or exclude user accounts used for testing from cloud update.
 Keep these points in mind when using exclude groups:

 - Refer to the [Microsoft Entra group requirements](#microsoft-entra-groups-requirements) for cloud update.
 - Exclude groups is a tenant-level setting and applies to all profiles.